 - HIST 2301 and HIST 2302 are required for teacher certification.

 - Wayland Baptist University will not accept RLGN 1301 - Old Testament History or RLGN 1302 - New Testament History , or their equivalents, from any institution except other Baptist institutions to meet the core requirement in any Wayland degree.
 If a student has taken RLGN 1301 - Old Testament History and/or RLGN 1302 - New Testament History , or their equivalents, at any institution except other Baptist institutions, then the student has two options to meet the core requirement: (1) take RLGN 1301 and/or RLGN 1302 at Wayland or (2) take THST 4310 , THST 4311 , THST 4312 , THST 4313 , or THST 4320 in lieu of RLGN 1301 ; and/or take THST 4320 , THST 4321 , THST 4322 , or THST 4323 in lieu of RLGN 1302 .
 THST 4320 may be an option for either RLGN 1301 or RLGN 1302 as stated above, but may not count for both on the same degree plan.
 No other THST/MNST courses may substitute for either RLGN 1301 or RLGN 1302 .
 The Dean of the School of Christian Studies must approve any exception to this policy.
 RLGN 1301 - Old Testament History or RLGN 1302 - New Testament History , or their equivalents, taken at non-Baptist institutions, may be transferred as elective credit with approval of the Dean of the School of Christian Studies and the Registrar.
 RLGN 1303 and RLGN 1304 are required for the Theological Studies major and all School of Christian Studies minors to meet the requirement of RLGN 1301 and RLGN 1302 .
-This does not apply to or B.A.S. degree.
+This does not apply to the B.A.S. degree.

 - B.S. degree requires EXSS 1112 and one activity course.
 B.F.A. in Theatre does not require EXSS courses due to activity requirements in major.
 Courses that can be used to fulfill this requirement include a statement to that affect in the course description.
 Students who have served two or more years in the Armed Forces are exempt from EXSS requirements with DD-214 from basic training.